PHPJasper/phpjasper/README.md

     $ sudo apt-get install default-jdk

+To install on: (centOS/Fedora)

+    # yum install java-1.8.0-openjdk.x86_64

 To install on windows visit the link-> [JDK](http://www.oracle.com/technetwork/pt/java/javase/downloads/jdk8-downloads-2133151.html) and look for the most appropriate version for your system.

 Now run the `java -version` again and check if the output is ok.